Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Take the UK’s main budget hotel operator – Travelodge – for example.
 Spend a night in June at their Edinburgh Princes Street hotel and it’ll cost you a not-inconsiderable £140 (ish) per night for accommodation that can be best summed up as ‘adequate’.
 Yet head a few miles out to the town of Livingston and you can get a similar Travelodge room for around £60.

-That’s less than half the price for a room that’s going to be virtually identical and if you stay in Livingston you can get a Scotrail train to the centre of Edinburgh in around 30 minutes at a cost of just £5-6.
+That’s less than half the price for a room that’s going to be virtually identical and if you stay in Livingston you can get a ScotRail train (link to the Scotrail ticket page) to the centre of Edinburgh in around 30 minutes at a cost of just £5-6.

 There are a few options below for cheap overnight accommodation in Scotland that offer a decent room at an affordable price, which aren’t quite up to Edinburgh’s Balmoral Hotel standards but are a lot cheaper.

 - Kick-Ass Hostels offer fun and friendly mixed and female-only dorms in the centre of the city with views looking out across Edinburgh Castle.
 Rooms in a mixed dorm can be had for only £18 while a private twin room costs around £50 per night.

 - High Street Hostel is located less than a mile from the city centre and is the city’s original backpackers hostel.
 Close to all the attractions of Edinburgh, High Street Hostel features a great social room and has prices starting at £10 for a bed in a mixed dorm room.